nolds9/project-1/README.md

 # Project 1
 ## War
 #### Gameplay
 This is my take on the classic, 2-player card game "War."
 It's a game in which a shuffled deck is dealt evenly to both players.
 The players then compare their top cards.
 The player with the highest card value will take both cards.
+The game ends when one player has no remaining cards.

+You can play the game [here](https://pkmoran.github.io/project-1).

 #### Technologies Used